dcsteve24/Ansible-Windows-Domain-Authentication-on-Ubuntu/README.md

 will control accesses to the machine; this did not work for our enviornment.
 Once I tied the domain authentication into the devices, anybody that had a domain account could log in.
 However, only those I explicitly allowed to sudo through the specified domain group, could do so.
 I managed to control access by setting a AllowedGroup setting on the ssh configs; physical access to the machines were not possible because of virtualization.
 But be aware of this; if a fix is found, I'd be curious and edit this as needed.

-#Notice
+# Warning:
-Running this play will edit the following files:
+running this play will edit the following files:
 - /etc/krb5.conf
 - /etc/ntp.conf
 - /etc/realmd.conf